BlueTeamNinja/blueteamninja.github.io/_posts/2019-08-30-Mapper-Parsing-Exception-revisited.md

 I searched for other logs with rt and I had a few wildly different sources so that didn't help me at all either.

 This means we have to blindly fix it and go look for the silly box that is dumping in a date format that elastic doesn't like.
-### Easy way
+## The Problem

+1. There is a field called rt that sends logs in the format `AUG 30 2019 15:30:00 GMT-0400` and parsing the date fails.
+2. I have no idea where that log is coming from to apply the proper logic and parsing.

+## The Fix
+### Force the field type to a string

-Create a custom index map to text so the parser can go back to licking the glue out of the jar.
+Create a custom index map that maps *rt* to text so the parser can go back to licking the glue out of the jar.

 I found a few guides on this but they were a bit out of date.
-I can tell from the error I'm looking for index graylog_159 so I VI'd this file:
+I can tell from the error I'm looking for index *graylog_159* so I VI'd this file.

+> Protips:
+  * The template name is graylog_* to match graylog_159 IN MY EXAMPLE - don't just blindly copy/paste, use your own index name.
-* Note the `"type" : "text"` line.
-A lot of guides have "String" but ES has sent that packing in favour of 'Text' or 'Keyword'.
+  * The `"type" : "text"` line.
+A lot of guides have `"String"` but ES has sent that packing in favour of `'Text'` or `'Keyword'`.

 ```
 $vi rt-troubleshoot.json